 4. Update Your Photo

 Your LinkedIn profile picture and headline are often the first things potential employers see when performing a quick Google search on your name (we guarantee they do that).
 Profiles with photos get fourteen times more views, and LinkedIn felt so strongly about the importance of a professional-looking photo and a compelling headline that they set out on a cross-country road trip to give job seekers a profile makeover.
 The Picture Opportunity Tour gave event attendees free profile makeovers, complete with professional photos and advice on how to polish up their headline and LinkedIn footprint.

 5. Give Back and Stay Inspired

 Sprucing up your profile is key, but it’s important to give back, too.
-Engage with your network, endorse skills, provide recommendations, join groups, read published content, and create your own content with LinkedIn Pulse.
+Engage with your network, endorse skills, provide recommendations, join groups, read published content, and create your own content.
 Not only is this an excellent way to keep in touch, it’s also a wonderful way to stay inspired.

 Amanda Wormann is a freelance writer and digital marketing consultant.
 Coming off a decade of working for Burton Snowboards, she enjoys working with brands that she admires and projects that inspire, with a client roster spanning energy, environmental non-profit, and small business.
 Amanda is also a contributing writer for the Huffington Post.